syncfusion-content/blazor-docs/blazor/gantt-chart/getting-started-with-web-app.md

 ---
 layout: post
-title: Getting Started with Blazor GanttChart Component in WebApp | Syncfusion
+title: Getting Started with Blazor GanttChart in WebApp | Syncfusion
 description: Checkout and learn about the documentation for getting started with Blazor Gantt Chart Component in Web App, its elements and more.
 platform: Blazor
 component: Gantt Chart